 This version of Comstock seemed regretful and it seems strange that Elizabeth and the Luteces were holding him in such contempt when it seemed like he'd at least partially redeemed himself, until you remember that instead of living with his guilt like Booker did, Comstock ran away from it and became someone else.
 Again.

-This troper felt quite sad during the scene when Elizabeth and the Luteces are desperately persuading Comstock to not take Booker's beloved daughter, who is the only thing that makes him happy, away.
+The scene when Elizabeth and the Luteces are desperately persuading Comstock to not take Booker's beloved daughter, who is the only thing that makes him happy, away.
 It makes it even worse when you realize that Booker might have gone mad with grief.

 Think about that scene even longer, if you can stomach it.
 The portal closes on Anna with her head on Comstock's side.
 Which means Booker was left holding the headless corpse of his child, who wouldn't have been in that situation if not for his own lapse of judgement.